Italian Printed Books and Book Collections in Early Modern French Speaking Europe

 In order to fully evaluate the penetration of Italian culture in France, French-speaking Switzerland and southern Belgium, our range of study material will include preserved public and private collections, incomplete and/or dispersed collections and traces of printer-booksellers' stocks from sixteenth- to eighteenth-century Transalpine Europe.
 The analysis of inventories and legacies left by collectors, as well as letters exchanged by bibliophiles will enable us to gain a clearer idea of the amplitude of a phenomenon that may aptly be termed as “bibliophilic Italianism” and help us to map the presence of Italian books within the concerned regions.

 The EDITEF project also intends to develop several digital tools aimed at furthering the exploitation of collected data and efficiently diffusing the results.
 Foremost among them will be a multifunctional gateway that will potentially become an essential means of information transfer for all researchers working on the history of Italian books during the early modern period.
-This gateway will provide access to two databases: one biographical, dedicated to the actors of the Italian publishing industry in French-speaking Europe (EDITEF); the other bibliographical, dedicated to collections (COLLECT-IT).
-Naturally interdependent, these two databases will eventually be linked to the OPAC thesauri of all relevant virtual libraries.
-The data conserved in the EDITEF biographical database will be collected using a prosopographical search engine which is currently being developed within the framework of the PERSONAE project.
+This gateway will provide access to a biographical database dedicated to the actors of the Italian publishing industry in French-speaking Europe and to collections.